The Epic Off-the-Beaten-Path Combo Trek

 Ollantaytambo | KM 104, Chachabamba - Wiñay Wayna - Sun Gate - Machu Picchu - Aguas Calientes

 Highlight of the day: Hiking a part of the original Inca Trail and visiting some of the most important sites in their empire.

 Retrace Ancient Steps and Travel Back in Time at Historical Sites

 Today our Inca adventure begins.
 We’ll eat breakfast, then board the train to KM 104, where we’ll start our hike.
 First, we’ll stop at the archaeological site of Chachabamba and enjoy a tour.
 You’ll see waterfalls and many wild orchids on our way to Wiñay Wayna, an extremely important Inca site.
 You’ll learn all about its past and observe the incredible structures before enjoying a boxed lunch.

 This afternoon, we’ll keep hiking until we reach Inti Punku, the famous Sun Gate, from where you can take in your first amazing views of Machu Picchu.
 Then, hike to the Machu Picchu entrance to take the bus down to Aguas Calientes.
-Here, you’ll have dinner in a nice restaurant before spending the night in a hostel.
+Here, you’ll have dinner in a nice restaurant before spending the night in a hotel.